-Everything you need to know about storing dried flower to better preserve its aroma, colour and potency potential
+Everything you need to know about storing dried flower better to preserve its aroma, colour and potency potential

 - Keep cannabis in a cool, dry spot, away from direct sunlight.

-- Tools such as hygrometers, humidity packs and humidors can help maintain freshness.
+- Tools such as hygrometers, humidity packs, and humidors can help maintain freshness.

-Temperature: The temperature at which you store your cannabis affects its overall freshness— warm air holds more moisture than cold air, so it's best to keep cannabis below 25°C to reduce the opportunity for mould to grow.
+Temperature: The temperature at which you store your cannabis affects its overall freshness— warm air holds more moisture than cold air, so it's best to keep cannabis below 25°C to reduce the opportunity for mold to grow.

 So how can I manage all of these factors and keep my cannabis fresh?

-There are a lot of accessories available to help you keep track of elements, such as moisture, humidity and oxygen, when storing your cannabis.
+There are a lot of accessories available to help you keep track of elements, such as moisture, humidity and oxygen, when storing cannabis.

 Avoid using tobacco humidors to store your cannabis since they are often made of cedar and add oils to your product.
 However, choose to use a humidor made of cedar.
 You can avoid direct contact between the wood and the dried flower by using additional products such as a glass storage jar.